 Bank of Thailand to test Retail Digital CurrencyIn the polls carried out during the course of the research, respondents urged BOT to educate consumers and improve their knowledge and understanding of the benefits, emphasizing the differences the digital currency has with present-day electronic payment options.

-It was these feedbacks and findings that have been taken into account when determining the guidelines for the development and real-life pilot of the CBDC, Bank of Thailand confirmed.
+These feedbacks and findings have been taken into account when determining the guidelines for the development and real-life pilot of the CBDC, Bank of Thailand confirmed.